 - In a mixing bowl, cream together the butter and sugar until light and fluffy.
 Add the eggs one at a time, scraping down the mixing bowl well after each addition and mix until blended.
 Add dry and wet ingredients alternately to butter-sugar-egg mixture until uniformly incorporated- do not overmix.

 - Grease and flour one bundt cake pan (or 2 large 9x5 loaf pans- or 6-7 mini loaf pans).
 Pour batter into pan.
-Bake in a preheated 350 degrees oven for approximately 50 minutes (be sure to lower the baking time if you are making things smaller).
+Bake in a preheated 350 degrees oven for approximately 50 minutes (40-45 for loaf pans).
 The cake is done when a toothpick or skewer inserted in the center comes out clean.
 Allow to cool before glazing.

 - For the glaze: Mix all ingredients until smooth.
 Pour over top of cake and serve.
 For a thicker glaze use less lemon juice.